Anti-tank warfare: Development between the world wars

-The only significant attempt to experiment in the use of tanks in the late 1920s was that of the British Army's Experimental Mechanized Force that influenced future development of tanks, armored troops and entire armies of both its future enemies and allies in the next war.
+The only significant attempt to experiment with the use of tanks in the late 1920s was the British Army's Experimental Mechanized Force, which influenced the future development of tanks, armored troops, and entire armies of both its future enemies and allies in the next war.

-In Spain, the anti-tank defense of the Nationalists was organized by the Wehrmacht officers, and the anti-tank guns were incorporated into a system of obstacles that were constructed with the intent to stop an attack by tanks by slowing it down, separating them from supporting infantry (advancing on foot) with machine-gun and mortar fire, and forcing tanks to conduct deliberate head-on assaults with engineer support, or seek a less-defended area to attack.
+In Spain, the Nationalists' anti-tank defense was organized by Wehrmacht officers.
+The anti-tank guns were incorporated into a system of obstacles that were constructed with the intent to stop an attack by tanks by slowing it down, separating them from supporting infantry (advancing on foot) with machine-gun and mortar fire, and forcing tanks to conduct deliberate head-on assaults with engineer support, or seek a less-defended area to attack.
 Minefields laid with purpose-designed mines were used for the first time, destroying tank tracks, and forcing combat engineers to clear them on foot.
 Delay meant that Nationalist field artillery could engage the lightly armored Soviet tanks.
 This meant a change in Republican operational and eventually strategic planning, and a more protracted combat operations, with more casualties at a greater cost.

 The only change to the German anti-tank tactics of the First World War was that now an effective anti-tank weapon was available to support the defending infantry.
-However, the Soviet tanks armed with 45 mm guns easily destroyed the German light tanks.
+However, Soviet tanks armed with 45 mm guns easily destroyed German light tanks.